 We’ve created a student finance resource page where you can schedule a call with an SNHU student finance counselor.
 Here you’ll find links, FAQs and videos.
 You can also always call your advisor with any questions, and they’ll be happy to connect you to the right resources.

-At SNHU, we believe your academic success is connected to your overall wellbeing.
+At SNHU, we believe your academic success is connected to your overall well-being.
 And we’re here to help support both.

 First, don’t become discouraged.
 If you miss the Thursday night deadline, you can still turn in your discussion post(s) by Sunday night.
 Remember — you’ll also have to respond to two of your classmates’ discussions, as well as submit your regular Sunday assignment (if applicable).